Spoiler: no one has that much imagination.

 - Between other venue tours

-The last thing they want to do is stand in an empty room trying to picture their entire wedding.
-They’re not professional event designers – they’re busy people trying to plan the biggest day of their life.
+The last thing they want to do is stand in an empty room and picture their entire wedding from scratch.

 What Couples Actually Need